-The point is this.
 Sometimes when there is a big problem or complaint, it’s easy to spot and usually obvious that something needs to be done to fix it.
 But, the little things can nip away at the customer’s experience.
 They may be too small or insignificant to notice by themselves, but collectively they add up to the customer having a negative experience.

 And these little things are simple to the customer walking away with a sour taste.

 Here’s the lesson: Don’t take the easy way out.
 Find ways to say yes instead of no. Give a little more effort.
 Sometimes just a tiny bit more.
 Don’t view a special request as a nuisance.
-Instead, look at is as an opportunity to show how good you are.
+Instead, look at it as an opportunity to show how good you are.
 Capitalize on opportunities to create a great service experience for your customer.

 (Copyright ©MMXIII, Shep Hyken)